koodilehto/kryptoradio/README.md

-The intentional cause of licensing under the terms of GNU Affero General Public License is that if you create a derivate work based on the source code of this project and start your own broadcasting service, you must share its source code.
+The intentional cause of licensing under the terms of GNU Affero General Public License is that if you create a derivate work based on the source code of this project and start **your own broadcasting service**, you must **share its source code**.
 The same restrictions apply to the receiver.
 If this is not desired, you are welcome to purchase a commercial license from Koodilehto Co-op.

-The protocol itself is not covered by any restrictions.
+**The protocol itself is not covered by any restrictions**.
 You are allowed to implement your own transmitter and receiver from scratch for no licensing costs.